-2.6.13.1 With respect to the airport construction in Prosperous Bay Plain (PBP) any proposed use of dust suppressants other than water (of low salinity), will be reviewed by the Engineer.
+- 2.6.13.1 With respect to the airport construction in Prosperous Bay Plain (PBP) any proposed use of dust suppressants other than water (of low salinity), will be reviewed by the Engineer.
 Use of such suppressants in the lateral safety strips of the runway and the Runway End Safety Area (RESA), where some reinstatement of the desert ecosystem is feasible and desirable, shall not be permitted.
-For works in these areas and where freshwater supplies for damping down is limited, other dust control methods should be used, such as physical barriers including a series of dust screens along the western edge of the airport footprint, appropriately modified plant and machinery and strict working practices to minimise dust emissions.

-2.6.13.2 Monitoring of dust shall be carried out as described in Section 2.6.2

-Wherever wildlife habitats remain alongside working areas, provision shall be made to prevent encroachment onto valuable ecological areas that are not previously defined as being required for construction.
+For works in these areas and where freshwater supplies for damping down is limited, other dust control methods should be used, such as physical barriers including a series of dust screens along the western edge of the airport footprint, appropriately modified plant and machinery and strict working practices to minimise dust emissions. - 2.6.13.2 Monitoring of dust shall be carried out as described in Section 2.6. - Wherever wildlife habitats remain alongside working areas, provision shall be made to prevent encroachment onto valuable ecological areas that are not previously defined as being required for construction.
 This shall include the provision of secure fencing where appropriate, including adjacent to Deadwood Plain, the Central Basin and Bottom Woods.
-The environmental constraints areas are shown on Figure 1 in this EMP.

-- ecological measures outlined in the next stages of the EIA and planning conditions shall be incorporated into the subsequent drafts of the EMP and CEMP - Dust and air pollution control measures, as set out in Section 2.6.3 shall be applied at all work sites to protect adjacent habitats.
+The environmental constraints areas are shown on Figure 1 in this EMP. - Dust and air pollution control measures, as set out in Section 2.6.3, shall be applied at all work sites to protect adjacent habitats.

-TERRESTRIAL AND MARINE ECOLOGY 2.7
+2.7 TERRESTRIAL AND MARINE ECOLOGY

-- 2.7.1 The specific requirements relating to landscape, terrestrial and marine ecology are described in Section 4 The Landscape and Ecological Management Plan.
+- 2.7.1 The specific requirements relating to landscape, terrestrial and marine ecology are described in Section 4 Landscape and Ecological Requirements.
 The Contractor shall include in its CEMP measures to ensure the protection of sensitive species and sensitive habitat areas. - 2.7.2 A constraints map is provided (see Figure 1 in this EMP) to show protected areas around the airport development, including the reserve area of the central basin of PBP and other areas of importance for Wirebirds and landscape quality.
 These areas shall be protected from construction activities.
 No works shall be permitted in these areas without prior agreement of the Engineer and other unauthorised access that may damage the ecological interest of this area shall not be permitted.